sidharthsudhi1/sidharthsudhi1/README.md

 - 👋 Hi, I’m @sidharthsudhi1
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science, ML, DL
-- 🌱 I’m currently learning Machine Learning and Data Science
+- 🌱 Master of Data Science at Monash Uni
 - 📫 How to reach me-email: sidharthsudhi1@gmail.com

 <!---